 - Meal times – throughout the conference, meals and breaks are key times to build relationships with other applicants and assessors, to relax and learn from one another.

-Acts 29 is a relational network, these conference provide great spaces to begin building those relationships.
+Acts 29 is a relational network, these conferences provide great spaces to begin building those relationships.